I wish I had a boyfriend.

 My dream boyfriend would definitely, definitely not be him.

 They were talking about the infamous Leon Gage.

 I shivered once more.
-I couldn't even think about him without shivering or my heart beating furiously, not because I was crushing on the guy, but because just the mere mention of his name terrifies the heck out of me.
+I couldn't even think about him without shaking or my heart beating furiously, not because I was crushing on the guy, but because just the mere mention of his name terrified the heck out of me.

-It was not an exaggeration because if you were his target, you might as well be dead.
+It was not an exaggeration because if you become his target, you might as well be dead.

 I shook my head to clear my mind of these scary thoughts.
 A loud burst of laughter coming from the huddle made me stare at them again.

 I bit my lip as I watched them with envy.
 I wanted to be in that huddle, too.
 I wanted to be with them, talking about anything, laughing and smiling at each other.